You’ve heard about RFID tracking systems and how they can revolutionize your retail business. But what exactly are they, and why should you care?

 Both RFID and barcodes identify items, but RFID offers some key advantages:

-• Data capacity – RFID tags can store more data like manufacture date, expiry, etc. Barcodes just contain a product reference.
+- Data capacity – RFID tags can store more data like manufacture date, expiry, etc. Barcodes are only able to contain a product reference.

-• Durability – RFID tags are more durable and resistant to dust, dirt, and moisture.
-Barcodes can get damaged easily.
+- Durability – RFID tags are more durable and resistant to dust, dirt, and moisture.
+Barcodes and barcode scanners can get damaged easily.

-• Cost RFID implementation is much more expensive than that of barcode scanning.
-For high-volume retailers, this cost is typically worthwhile, but it must be a major consideration nonetheless.
+- Cost – RFID implementation is much more expensive than that of barcode scanning.
+For high-volume retailers, the cost of RFID tagging is typically worthwhile, but it must be a major consideration nonetheless.

 RFID Self-Checkout Technology: The Future of Retail Checkout